Paleoleishmania

 Paleoleishmania is an extinct genus of kinetoplastids, a monophyletic group of unicellular parasitic flagellate protozoa.
 At present it is placed in the family Trypanosomatidae.
-The genus contains two species, Paleoleishmania neotropicum and the type species Paleoleishmania proterus.
+The genus contains two species, the type species Paleoleishmania proterus and the later described Paleoleishmania neotropicum.

 The genus is known from the Albian aged Burmese amber deposits of northern Myanmar and the Burdigalian aged Dominican amber deposits on the island of Hispaniola.

 Etymology

 The genus name Paleoleishmania is derived from the Greek paleo meaning "old" and leishmania referencing the modern Leishmaniasis-causing genus Leishmania.
 All trypanosomes are heteroxenous (requiring more than one obligatory host in order to complete life cycle) or are transmitted through some variation of a vector.

 Paleoleishmania proterus

 The genus was described in 2004 by George Poinar Jr. and Robert Poinar in the journal Protist from amastigotes, promastigotes and paramastigotes preserved with a blood engorged female Palaeomyia burmitis sandfly preserved in Burmese amber.
 The species was named Paleoleishmania proterus and the genus was erected for fossil digenetic trypanosomes.
 P. proterus was the first kinetoplastid to be described from the fossil record.